...

 Make sense?

-So, honor those who have lost, then get back in the rhythm and flow of life/business and continue serving up your goodness.
+So, honor those who have lost, then get back in the rhythm and flow of life/business and continue serving up your goodness, sharing your gifts and offering your support.

 I'm signing off by saying what I always say, with assurance that I don't just say it, I really do it- As always, I'm sending GOOD VIBES!